NYULibraries/mediacommons_modules/mediacommons_content_types/README.md

 ),
 ```

 NOTE: You do not need to make this change.
-File mediacommons_content_types.install takes care of creating a database record in the Drupal fila managed table so that Drupal knows about this image.
+File mediacommons_content_types.install takes care of creating a database record in Drupal's file managed table so that Drupal knows about this image.
 Unless drastical changes in the code base of the project, transparent.png will always have the image id 1 (fid = 1) and "recreating" the feature will assing the "correct" file id to the defaul image setting of the field sase and instances (you can redo this steps as much as you like).

 See: https://github.com/NYULibraries/mediacommons_modules/commit/d954de73665cae59f8a0886db95fa46197a1da18#diff-eafe5972135c420a8a57f0a6066862f7L70